Media Support Services

 Sept.
 11th, 2022, marks the 21st anniversary of the 2001 attacks on the World Trade Center in NYC.

-In 2012, while hosting his Westwood One radio show, Jeff spoke with Genelle Guzman-McMillan, author of "Angel in the Rubble", the story of 27 hours she spent trapped in a WTC building that collapsed with her inside of it.
-She was the last survivor to be rescued from the rubble.
+In 2012, while hosting his international Westwood One radio show, Jeff spoke with Genelle Guzman-McMillan, author of "Angel in the Rubble", about the 27 hours she spent trapped in a WTC building that collapsed with her inside of it.
+She was the last survivor to be rescued.
 Buried under tons of concrete, Genelle prayed for a sign from God that he was there and would give her a second chance to live her life more in line with His will for her.
 Suddenly, she was grabbed by the hand - in pitch darkness.
 A man who called himself Paul spoke to her and assured her she would be OK.
 Nobody saw Paul before that day or since.
 Draw your own conclusions.

 For deeper insight into what happened: Genelle on CBN